alcuadrado/simple-lockfile/README.md

 # simple-lockfile

-An implementation of a lockfile that strives to be as simlpe as possible, with 0 dependencies.
+`simple-lockfile` is a straightforward lockfile implementation with zero dependencies.
+This minimalist package provides optimal functionality for applications that require exclusive lockfile acquisition before operating and prompt the user to manually resolve issues when failing to acquire it.

-This package is ideal for applications don't perform any functionality if they can't acquire a lockfile, and ask the user to fix the situation.
+## Installation

-## Install
+Install simple-lockfile via npm using the following command:

 ```bash
 npm install simple-lockfile